vietlongn/nativescript-social-share/README.md

 Run the following command from the root of your project:

 ```
-$ tns plugin add nativescript-social-share
+$ tns plugin add nativescript-url-share
 ```

-This command automatically installs the necessary files, as well as stores nativescript-social-share as a dependency in your project's `package.json` file.
+This command automatically installs the necessary files, as well as stores nativescript-url-share as a dependency in your project's `package.json` file.

 ## Usage